Cacti/documentation/General-Installing-Instructions.md

 Configure PHP
 -------------

-Please verify, that the modules are installed and configured correctly.
-There are several ways to do so, please consult [PHP configuration instructions](http://www.php.net/manual/en/configuration.php) for a complete description.
+Verify that the modules are installed and configured correctly.
+There are several ways to do so - consult [PHP configuration instructions](http://www.php.net/manual/en/configuration.php) for a complete description.

 It is imperative that you set the `date.timezone` in your `/etc/php.ini`, or `/etc/phpX/apache/php.ini` and `/etc/phpX/cli/php.ini` files.
 Failure to do so will result in errors after the install is complete.